NinaZumel/NinaZumel.github.io/content/blog/2024-10-17-twelve-coins.md

 {% image "./images/golden-scale.jpeg", "Old-School Golden scale in balance with a hand putting a coin on it" %}
 <p class="caption">Photo by Marco Verch, CC-2.0. <a href="https://foto.wuestenigel.com/old-school-golden-scale-in-balance-with-a-hand-putting-a-coin-on-it/">Source</a></p>

 This is a notoriously hard problem that comes in many flavors.
 I don't know where it comes from originally, but it garnered quite a bit of attention from mathematicians in the mid-twentieth century.
-Apparently some versions of it may have even distracted scientists away from their defense research during WWII!
+Apparently some versions of it may have even distracted scientists away from their defense research during WWII !

 > The problem was popular on both sides of the Atlantic during World War II; it was even suggested that it should be dropped over Germany in an attempt to sabotage their war effort...
 (Guy & Nowakowski 1995){% marginnote "guy",  "Guy, Richard, and Richard Nowakowski. \"Coin-Weighing Problems,\" *The American Mathematical Monthly* Vol. 102, No. 2 (Feb.
 1995).
 [JSTOR link](https://www.jstor.org/stable/2975353 )" %}